co-operating-systems/PhD/UseCases/UseCases.md

 # Age claim

-We may want to give access to resources tagged as adult to anyone who can prove that they are over 18.
-A further refinement would be to have the age vary per country and per action requested: in the USA the minimum drinking age  is over 21 wheres in the UK it is 18, and the minimum age for driving is 16 in some states and 18 in others.
+We may want to give access to resources tagged as "adult" to anyone who can prove that they are over 18.
+A further refinement would be to have the age vary per country and per action requested: in the USA the minimum drinking age is over 21 whereas in the UK it is 18, and the minimum age for driving is 16 in some states and 18 in others.
 (This may be getting more complicated than what we want to do here, but it is worth keeping in mind.)

-For we will need a [Web Of Nations](https://co-operating.systems/2020/06/01/WoN/) that can let us know which organisations in which countries are legally entitled to make such claims for someone, and perhaps also which actions are legally allowed in that country for any citizen or for citizens of that country in any country.
-Clearly this cannot be something where self claims are going to work.
-It would als be possible as a bootstrapping step to have a list maintained by some organisation of age verification organisations across the globe.
-But that would create a centralisation problem that is not correctly aligned with the geopolitical structure of the world, giving the maintainer of the list a lot more power than they should have.
-Still both could work together.
+For we will need a [Web Of Nations](https://co-operating.systems/2020/06/01/WoN/) that can let us know which organizations in which countries are legally entitled to make such claims for someone, and perhaps also which actions are legally allowed in that country for any citizen or for citizens of that country in any country.
+Clearly this cannot be something where self-claims are going to work.
+It would also be possible as a bootstrapping step to have a list maintained by some organization of age verification organizations across the globe.
+But that would create a centralization problem that is not correctly aligned with the geopolitical structure of the world, giving the maintainer of the list a lot more power than they should have.
+Still, both could work together.

-Actually with age it is quite possible for a number of organisations to be entitled to make such claims: schools, banks, army, etc....
-If a given country does not allow a credit card to be given out for people under a certain age, then posessing a card in that country would be a proof of being over a certain age.
-Arguably they all rely on the birth certificate claim in the end, so that these organisations would be just repeating claims from a canonical organisation, such as the birth registrars in a country.
+Actually, with age, a number of organisations can be entitled to make such claims: schools, banks, the army, etc...
+If a given country does not allow a credit card to be given out to people under a certain age, then possessing a card in that country would be a proof of being over a certain age.
+Arguably they all rely on the birth certificate claim in the end, so these organizations would be just repeating claims from a canonical organization, such as the birth registrars in a country.

 We should try to simplify the problem here in a way that allows for complexities to be added later.
-So let us assume that we have a canonical organisation that can link to organisations in a number of countries that can make age claims.
-We will call that organisation the `AgeRegistrarRegistrar`.
+So let us assume that we have a canonical organization that can link to organizations in a number of countries that can make age claims.
+We will call that organization the `AgeRegistrarRegistrar``.

 ## Age Rule

 What would a rule look like?
-Well we need a way to describe somone over a given age.
+Well, we need a way to describe someone over a given age.
 Here is a proposal I made on [Jan 2021](https://github.com/solid/authorization-panel/issues/160#issuecomment-764722858)

 ```Turtle
 <#PersonOver21> owl:equivalentClass [  a owl:Restriction;